cambridgehackers/connectal/README.md

        PATH=$PATH:$PWD/android-sdk-linux/platform-tools

-3. git clone git://github.com/cambridgehackers/zynq-boot.git

-The boot.bin is board-specific, because the first stage boot loader (fsbl) and the devicetree are both board-specific.

-To build a boot.bin for a zedboard:

-    make BOARD=zedboard all

-Then copy sdcard-zedboard/* /media/sdcard

-To build a boot.bin for a zc702:
+3. Create/obtain a boot.bin and SD card image for your board

-   make BOARD=zc702 all

-Then copy sdcard-zc702/* /media/sdcard
+Follow the instructions at https://github.com/cambridgehackers/zynq-boot

-Eject the card and plug it into the zedboard/zc702 and boot.
+Copy the files to the SD card, eject the card from the PC, and plug it into the zedboard/zc702/zc706 and boot.

 Preparation for Kintex and Virtex boards